millerms/RecoveryDharmaBVT/_pages/resources.md

   <h1 style="margin: 0;">RD Resources</h1>
 </div>

 This page offers a curated collection of resources to support your Recovery Dharma practice, meditation journey, and connection to the wider community.
+Recovery isn't solitary, here's the village to support your practice.
 You’ll find links to in-person and online RD meetings, the Recovery Dharma book, guided meditations, official RD online platforms, and other local meditation groups in the Burlington, VT area across a variety of Buddhist and mindfulness traditions.
+These resources are like a Dharma toolkit: books as wisdom maps, meetings as shared shelters.
 {: .reveal .reveal--up }

 ## RD Meetings